Skip to main content

 Alumni Liaison

 As usual, in our In Memoriam we have a list of Islanders who have passed, in Reunions we have class gatherings and other class get-togethers, and in Class Notes we have the lives and times of Islanders everywhere.
-And, once again, you’ll get a chance to test your memory or at least your Google search skills with another edition of Islander Trivia.
+And, once again, you’ll get a chance to test your memory or at least your Google search skills with another edition of Islander Trivia, this issue focusing on Walnut’s special celebration.

 Stay in touch, Islanders.
 And remember: Keep pushing on.